Solo Mining vs Pool Mining — Which Is More Profitable?

 • Many small taxable events to track and report

-• If pool freezes/fails, you may have already paid tax on income you never received
+• If the pool freezes or fails, you may have already owed tax on income you never actually received

 Solo mining

-• Income recognized at block-found event — one taxable event per block
+• Income recognized at the block-found event — one taxable event per block

 • Fewer reporting events, potentially simpler accounting

-• Block found on Dec 31 vs Jan 2 = different tax year.
-Variance can shift tax timing in your favor.
+• A block found on Dec 31 vs Jan 2 falls in a different tax year — variance can shift tax timing

-• Coinbase transaction is on-chain and timestamped — easier to document for audits
+• The coinbase transaction is on-chain and timestamped — easy to document for audits

-For miners in jurisdictions with progressive income tax, solo mining’s lumpy income can be a tax planning tool: you can time your selling, hold through dips, and concentrate income into specific tax years.
+For miners in jurisdictions with progressive income tax, solo mining’s lumpy income can double as a planning tool: you have more freedom to time disposals, hold through dips, and concentrate income into specific tax years.
 Pool mining’s smooth income gives you less flexibility.
+In tax-efficient jurisdictions or corporate structures the difference is smaller but still real.
+(Again: not tax advice — rules vary widely by country.)

 Variance — the real difference, emotionally